The Least Politically Prejudiced Place in America

 When people know members of the other political tribe intimately, as neighbors, friends, or spouses, they correct for these distortions.
 It’s not that they suddenly agree on everything.
 The divide still exists, but it is smaller—because it is reality-based.
 People don’t suffer from what researchers call “false polarization.”

 In a 2017 working paper, the Stanford political-science professor Shanto Iyengar, working with PredictWise’s Tobias Konitzer, found that much of the increase in political animosity over the past 20 years is due to the rising intolerance of politically homogeneous families.
-Couples are much more likely to agree on politics, and when they do, they tend to be far harsher of the other party and its presidential candidate.
+Couples are much more likely to agree on politics, and when they do, they tend to be far harsher on the other party and its presidential candidate.
 People in politically mixed marriages have more moderate views of the other party and its candidate.
 The difference was large and consistent.
 Living with people who think differently about politics deradicalizes us.
 We can disagree without despising one another.
 “It’s a monster effect,” Iyengar told me.
 “You never see that sort of thing.”

 The same is true with children: Politically aligned parents tend to have politically aligned kids—now more than ever.
 So the prejudice metastasizes over time, as new generations become less and less likely to include friends like the two Anns.